 "Man is not only an intellectual, but a religious being, and his religious feelings and habits require cultivation.
 Let the religious element in man's nature be neglected - let him be influenced by no higher motives than self-interest and subjected to no stronger restraint than the limits of civil authority- and he becomes the creature of selfish passion or blind fanaticism.
 The spectacle of a nation [France] powerful and enlightened but without Christian faith has been presented ... as a warning beacon for the nations.
 On the other hand, the cultivation of the religious sentiment represses licentiousness, incites to general benevolence and the practical acknowledgment of the brotherhood of man, inspires respect for law and order, and gives strength to the whole social fabric."

 Just an isolated speech outside the Capital?
 At this time church services had been held in the capital for 51 years.
-December 4, 1800, after having completed enough of the Capital building to begin use of the building, the first order of business was the voting of the Capital to be used as a church.
+December 4, 1800, after having completed enough of the Capital building to begin use thereof, the first order of business was an unanimous vote for the Capital to be used as a church with services reaching up four on any given Sunday.
 Thomas Jefferson was then Vice-President becoming President the following year.
 He arrived Sundays in pouring rain, snow or otherwise on horseback.
 Under his administration government money was appropriated for ministry to the Indians not to mention his personal enlistment of the military band for the purpose of playing for services at the Capital.
 Who would have thought he was so confused about "separation of church and state".
 Actually, he always had it right.
 He's not even within a stones throw of a modern democrat, much to their dismay.

 "History by apprising them of the past, will allow them to judge the future."
 Thomas Jefferson